Book: Cubed: A Secret History of the Workplace by Nikil Saval, interview by Rebecca Rosen, The Atlantic.

 Rosen closes the article with a question on individuality, which cuts to the heart of office design, whether it be open, blocked out, or otherwise.
 Neither approach address employees motivation, personality type, or work style.
 “Freedom” means different things to different people, and Saval responds with his impression of the effort companies and designers take to continually pursue workplace freedoms. (image via Shutterstock)

-“For years, historians sought to give voice to faceless and often unnamed factory workers, and they revealed not only the essential humanity of those workers, but often the kind of work that they enjoyed, or wanted to door at least control more effectively.
+“For years, historians sought to give voice to faceless and often unnamed factory workers, and they revealed not only the essential humanity of those workers, but often the kind of work that they enjoyed, or wanted to do—or at least control more effectively.
 I tried in my book to do something similar with office workers, to show not just how people are managed but how they manage themselves, and maybe disclose in the process how we might find a more satisfying, a more humane way of working.” ~ Nikil Saval

 At Atmosphere Commercial Interiors, we have partnered with firms who wish to address cultural changes with environmental changes.
 This type of transition can be aided by the environment, but not driven by it.
 Saval aptly notes, “Hierarchies don’t disappear when you place everyone at a communal table or ‘superdesk’; they persist in more subtle modes of workplace interaction.”
 Corporate culture is a product of many factors including the environment, but more importantly, it involves the ability of business leaders to live and model their business goals.